 When you are creating a work of art, you are forging an engagement with a situation or an emotion.
 Do you aspire to drive public awareness to activism, in any stage of your creation?

-Ray Caesar: There is no intended dogma in my work or social commentary other than a very personal exploration of who I am and it is a very self indulgent process that I need to do for survival.
-I think of it like a visual diary and personal emotional guide.
-My work is simply a self portrait of my own mind and self image.
+Ray Caesar: There is no intended dogma in my work or social commentary other than a very personal exploration of who I am and it is a very self-indulgent process that I need to do for survival.
+I think of it as a visual diary and personal emotional guide.
+My work is simply a self-portrait of my own mind and self-image.
 It’s about my own sense of fluid gender and my inability to comprehend who I am and where I fit in a world of polarized views.
 I believe we each need a mind view or image of who we are as a template to build our actions and progress and evolve in a strange world.
-Although my work is very self indulgent I do think self exploration leads into how we as a species have to define what it is to be a human being.
+Although my work is very self-indulgent I do think self-exploration leads into how we as a species have to define what it is to be a human being.
 So much of our problems with race and gender and cultural identity stem from the inability to connect as a species and define our long term goals and aspiration (this absolutely reflects my own problems with dissociation ) ….to take an active role in our own evolution by a series of smaller conscious revolutions that build the template of what a human being is and what it could be and should be.
 If we define ourselves individually as unique complex individuals with flaws and amazing potential and realize that there has never been another person in all human history just like us and no one has ever had our unique experience…..then that’s how we define others!
-Not by our physical sex organs or skin pigmentation or where we were born, or what familial religion or organization we belongs to.
-We are a species of unique individuals that are attempting to define our spiritual and practical goals and that’s something every single one of us share.
-My work is about defining myself in my own way and then sharing that as Art….what if we all did that ?, share our unique qualities in an effort to find our commonality.
+Not by our physical sex organs or skin pigmentation or where we were born, or what familial religion or organization we belong to.
+We are a species of unique individuals that are attempting to define our spiritual and practical goals and that’s something every single one of us shares.
+My work is about defining myself in my own way and then sharing that as Art….what if we all did that? share our unique qualities in an effort to find our commonality.